The Shanghai Cooperation Organisation (SCO) is a permanent intergovernmental international organisation.

 The Organisation has two permanent bodies — the Secretariat in Beijing (China) and the Regional Anti-Terrorist Structure (RATS) in Tashkent.

 The SCO Secretary-General and RATS Executive Committee Director are appointed by the HSC for a period of three years.
-Since 1 January 2013, these posts are held by Dmitry Mezentsev (Russia) and Zhang Xinfeng (China), respectively.
+Since 1 January 2016, these posts are held by Rashid Alimov (Tajikistan) and Evgeniy Sisoev (Russia), respectively.

 Russian and Chinese are the official working languages of the SCO.